mlromramse/relax/readme.md

     java -jar relax-n-n-jar-with-dependencies.jar

-In this fashion it will serve your files in the current directory on localhost:8080.
+In this fashion it will serve your files in the current directory on localhost:8080 with 10 threads in the pool.
 There is also possible to change the port and/or path to another directory by adding one or both of the parameters:

 * port=1234
 * path=/absolute/or/relative/path/to/a/directory
+* threads=20

 ##### Use the parameters like this:

-    java -jar relax-n-n-jar-with-dependencies.jar port=1234 path=/absolute/or/relative/path/to/a/directory
+    java -jar relax-n-n-jar-with-dependencies.jar port=1234 path=/absolute/or/relative/path/to/a/directory threads=20

 Now you can browse to http://localhost:1234 in your favorite browser and see the files in the pointed out directory.